dp12/emacs.d/README.md

 [evil-surround](https://github.com/timcharper/evil-surround) is also installed, allow you to wrap things in parentheses by first selecting the word/region and then typing `sb` or `s)`. `s(` will wrap things with spaces inserted, ( for example ).
 Also, any bracket or even letter can be used as the wrapping, e.g. `s*`, `s}`, or `sx`.

 Vim's buffer-local marks also work and come in handy.
-Press `m` followed by a single character to store a location in the buffer (I usually just hit `m m`), and jump to it with the backtick character (`` `m `` in this case). `C-o`, `C-i`, and ` `` ` take you back through cursor history, forward through cursor history, and to your last position, respectively.
+Press `m` followed by a single character to store a location in the buffer (I usually just hit `m m`), and jump to it with the backtick character (`` `m `` in this case). `C-o`, `C-i`, and ``` `` ``` take you back through cursor history, forward through cursor history, and to your last position, respectively.

-It's also worth nothing that `C-z` is used to switch between evil-mode and normal emacs mode, should you ever need the latter.
+It's also worth noting that `C-z` is used to switch between evil-mode and normal emacs mode, should you ever need the latter.
 ### Auto-completion
 Most of these commands can be issued repeatedly, if the first match isn't what you wanted.
 Additionally, company-mode will often detect something it can expand and either provide a candidate that can be accepted with `RET` or a popup list that you can select things from using Alt+some number.